 The stocks that printed today were airlines, cruise lines, and retailers.
-The stock that should have printed — and will, probably in the next 33 days — was NVIDIA.
-Brent crashed 12.6% to $86.84, WTI crashed 15.8% to $79.78, and the 10-year Treasury yield barely moved (4.32%) only because the market hasn’t fully processed what a Hormuz reopening does to the inflation path.
-Once it does, rate-cut futures reprice, the 10-year follows, and NVDA — closing April 16 at $198.35 on a 22x forward earnings multiple — becomes the largest single beneficiary of duration-driven multiple expansion in the S&P 500.
-Jensen Huang doesn’t need to say anything.
+The stock that should have printed, and will (probably in the next 33 days), was NVIDIA.
+Brent crashed 12.6% to $86.84, WTI crashed 15.8% to $79.78, and the 10-year Treasury yield barely moved (finishing at 4.26%, down from 4.32% on April 16) only because the market hasn't fully processed what a Hormuz reopening does to the inflation path.
+Once it does, rate-cut futures reprice, the 10-year follows, and NVDA, closing April 17 at $201.68 (up from $198.35 on April 16) on a 22x forward earnings multiple, becomes the largest single beneficiary of duration-driven multiple expansion in the S&P 500.
+Jensen Huang doesn't need to say anything.
 The $215.9 billion FY2026 revenue print and the $78 billion Q1 FY27 guide (reporting May 20) are already in the bank.
-What’s new is the macro tailwind underneath it — and nobody is pricing it yet.
+What's new is the macro tailwind underneath it, and nobody is pricing it yet.

 Why This Is the Cleanest NVDA Setup of 2026